Final Fantasy IV: Music

 The score of Final Fantasy IV was written by longtime series composer Nobuo Uematsu.
 Uematsu has noted that the process of composing was excruciating, involving trial and error and requiring the sound staff to spend several nights in sleeping bags at Square's headquarters.
 His liner notes were humorously signed as being written at 1:30 AM "in the office, naturally".
+Additionally, the release of ActRaiser and its soundtrack by Yuzo Koshiro heavily inspired the team to completely reassess and rework the game's sound design at the eleventh hour of development to give a more orchestral feel.
 The score was well received; reviewers have praised the quality of the composition despite the limited medium.
 The track "Theme of Love" has even been taught to Japanese school children as part of the music curriculum.
 Uematsu continues to perform certain pieces in his Final Fantasy concert series.

 Three albums of music from Final Fantasy IV have been released in Japan.
 The first album, Final Fantasy IV: Original Sound Version, was released on June 14, 1991, and contains 44 tracks from the game.
 The second album, Final Fantasy IV: Celtic Moon, was released on October 24 the same year, and contains a selection of tracks from the game, arranged and performed by Celtic musician Máire Breatnach.
 Lastly, Final Fantasy IV Piano Collections, an arrangement of tracks for solo piano performed by Toshiyuki Mori, was released on April 21, 1992, and began the Piano Collections trend for each successive Final Fantasy game.
 Several tracks have appeared on Final Fantasy compilation albums produced by Square, including The Black Mages and Final Fantasy: Pray.
 Independent but officially licensed releases of Final Fantasy IV music have been orchestrated by such groups as Project Majestic Mix, which focuses on arranging video game music.
 Selections also appear on Japanese remix albums, called dōjin music, and on English remixing websites such as OverClocked ReMix.